co1ncidence/co1ncidence.github.io/mysite/content/posts/my-workflow.md

 date: 2020-09-18T14:55:33-05:00
 ---

 One of the things I find most important when using a computer is effective workflow management.
 Getting the most efficient setup and being able to do my work as fast as possible while maintaining quality.
-In this post I will go over some of the things I do in my setup to ensure that I have the most efficient working environment possible.
+In this post I will go over some of the things I do in my setup to ensure that I have the most efficient working environment possible

 <!--more-->

-> This post is sort of outdated and will be updated soon :)

 ## Table of Contents:
   1. [Software I Use](#software-i-use)